In 1954, a kid peddled across the neighborhood on his bicycle in search of free food.

 It would seem Muhammad Ali’s positive affirmations about himself turned out to be quite true, and he loved himself enough to believe it even when he had no tangible evidence.

 “I am the greatest.
 I said that even before I knew I was.
-I figured that if I said it enough, I would convince the world that I was really the greatest.” - Muhammad Ali, The Greatest.
+I figured that if I said it enough, I would convince the world that I was really the greatest.” - Muhammad Ali

 The thing is, the brain finds it hard to differentiate reality from imagination.

 The result is that it forces the body to respond to thoughts as though they were facts.
-It is the reason movies scare us, make us sad, or makes us happy – the mind feels we are experiencing those things directly.
+It's the reason movies scare us, make us sad, or make us happy – our minds feel like we're experiencing those things directly.

-When you are about to do a difficult task, and you feel you are not qualified or competent, the body responds in kind by being less charged up for the difficult task ahead.
-But if you had a firm belief, your body would get prepared for it.
+When you're about to perform a difficult task, and you feel you're not qualified or competent, your body responds in kind by being less charged up for the difficult task ahead.
+But if you have a firm belief, your body will get prepared for it like it's really happening.

-Think about it, when you’re startled, your body releases adrenaline (the emergency hormone) and you become prepared for danger.
+Think about it - when you’re startled, your body releases adrenaline and you prepare for danger.
 Your body responds to what it feels.
 That is, when you feel threatened, your body readies itself for fighting, when you feel safe your body relaxes.

 In essence, how you feel about something, or someone affects the way you respond.

 More importantly, how you feel about yourself influences how you act.
-Though, the mind can only prepare with what is available.
+But, your mind can only prepare for what's available.

 If you really had greatness inside of you (as was the case of Ali), then affirming to yourself that you are “The Greatest,” would serve a useful role in unlocking that potential in you.
-But, if you are not that, no amount of affirmation can fix it.
+But, if you're not that, no amount of affirmation can fix it.

 That is to say, positive affirmations work when we are what we are professing to be - though unaware or in doubt.